leonardom/letmeask/web/README.md

-# React NLW Agents Web
+# Let me Ask Frontend

 This is a simple web application built with React, Vite, and TypeScript.
 It uses modern libraries and follows common best practices for scalable React projects.